jjonasramos/jjonasramos/README.md

 Introducing myself, I've started programming when I was 13yo at school.
 On 2016 I decided to start a degree in Computer Science, that I've done in 2020.

-Before to finish the degree, I've started a position as a Data Analyst at IN1, working specifically with the Qlik Products.
+Before to finish the degree, I've started a position as a Data Analyst, working specifically with the Qlik Products.

 In parallels, I was learning other technologies and improving my web development skills.